evanhollandunh/gen711/README.md

 ![Bray](https://user-images.githubusercontent.com/103780894/168382049-f66f6492-cc40-4812-8d65-3adc51620a47.PNG)

-This figure is a Bray Curtis plot, output from the core diversity metrics step.
+This figure is a Bray-Curtis plot, output from the core diversity metrics step.
 The samples, represented by dots, are colored by host plant, of which there were 3.
 In red is BVM, a wild relative of quinoa.
 In blue is a cross of BVM x quinoa.
 In orange is quinoa.
 The axes represent two different measures of diversity, which allows useful information to be determined by observing which samples cluster together.
+In this case, the samples are clearly not clustering by host, meaning that there is some deal of diversity between rhizosphere communities even within the same species of plant.

+Although the expectation was to see some sort of clustering related to host species, the data is still useful.
+The taxonomy, especially, is important in that it shows the types of microbes that may have a large influence on plant growth, nutrient availability, and disease resistance.